MaxThomas-VS/multinational-retail-data-centralisation905/README.md

 # Create relational database for multi-national sales data
 ## Max Thomas
 Data are extracted, cleaned, then stored in a relational database.
 The data are sales data for a company with 450 stores in the UK, Germany, and the US.
+Data are extracted from several sources, including an AWS S3 buckets, pdf documents, an API, and a csv.

 Insights are extracted from the new database using several SQL queries, shown below.